Ruth Coleman: Politics

 Before her election to parliament, Coleman served as treasurer of the Mount Lawley branch of the ALP and was a member of the state executive.
 She was elected to the Senate at the 1974 federal election, with all seats vacant due to a double dissolution.
-She and Jean Melzer of Victoria was the ALP's first female senators since the retirement of Dorothy Tangney in 1968.
-Coleman was re-elected at the 1975, 1977 and 1983 elections, retiring prior to the 1987 election.
+Coleman and Jean Melzer of Victoria were the ALP's first female senators since the retirement of Dorothy Tangney in 1968.
+She was re-elected at the 1975, 1977 and 1983 elections.

-Coleman served on numerous Senate committees, including as chair of the Industry and Trade committee during the Whitlam and Hawke Governments.
+Coleman served on numerous Senate committees, including as chair of the Industry and Trade committee during the Whitlam and Hawke governments.
 Although she described herself as "not a feminist", she spoke frequently on women's issues.
 She was also interested in Aboriginal affairs but was "most remembered for her passionate opposition to the threat of nuclear warfare and to uranium mining, and for her defence of civil liberties".
 In 1979, she was arrested at a protest against the Bjelke-Petersen government in Queensland, and subsequently fined $70.
 She was again arrested and fined the following year following a protest in Perth.
 Coleman sponsored the Nuclear News Roundup newsletter and was a co-founder of Women Against Uranium Mining.
-In 1983 she was threatened with expulsion from the ALP if she crossed the floor to vote against the Hawke Government's approval of the Olympic Dam mine.
-She suffered a cerebral haemorrhage at her office in Midland in 1984, and was "critically ill for two weeks".
+In 1983 she was threatened with expulsion from the ALP if she crossed the floor to vote against the Hawke government's approval of the Olympic Dam mine.

 While serving as a temporary chairman of committees, Coleman remarked "I have no sex in this position" in response to Michael Townley expressing confusion over the correct form of address for a woman in the chair.
 Her retort "immediately sent more than a ripple of laughter through the chamber" and she was reputedly "annoyed Hansard did not show the comments".

+In November 1984, Coleman suffered a severe stroke at her office in Midland, days before the 1984 federal election.
+She did not regain consciousness for several days and was reportedly close to death.
+She retired from the Senate at the 1987 election.